DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 # Contents

-<a href="ch004.xhtml">Introduction</a>
+Introduction<br/>

-<a href="ch005.xhtml">The Pre-History of Print and Online Dating, c.
-1690-1990</a>
+The Pre-History of Print and Online Dating, c.
+1690-1990<br/>

-<a href="ch006.xhtml">Old and New Methods for Online Research: The Case of Online Dating</a>
+Old and New Methods for Online Research: The Case of Online Dating<br/>

-<a href="ch007.xhtml">Dating Maps: Mapping Love in Online Dating Communities</a>
+Dating Maps: Mapping Love in Online Dating Communities<br/>

-<a href="ch008.xhtml">The Virtual Nightclub: Adolescents from Low-Income Sectors Search for Their Couples through Facebook</a>
+The Virtual Nightclub: Adolescents from Low-Income Sectors Search for Their Couples through Facebook<br/>

-<a href="ch009.xhtml">'Dating' or 'Escaping'?
-Cuban Profiles in Dating Websites</a>
+'Dating' or 'Escaping'?
+Cuban Profiles in Dating Websites<br/>

-<a href="ch010.xhtml">Self-presentation in the Portuguese Online Dating Scene: Does Gender Matter?</a>
+Self-presentation in the Portuguese Online Dating Scene: Does Gender Matter?<br/>

-<a href="ch011.xhtml">Liberalism Conquering Love: Reports and Reflections on Mass Romantic and Sexual Consumption in the Internet Age</a>
+Liberalism Conquering Love: Reports and Reflections on Mass Romantic and Sexual Consumption in the Internet Age<br/>

-<a href="ch012.xhtml">The Advertising and Profit Model of Leading Dating Sites in China: A Comparison of Jianyuan, Baihe and Zhenai's Targeting and Advertising</a>
+The Advertising and Profit Model of Leading Dating Sites in China: A Comparison of Jianyuan, Baihe and Zhenai's Targeting and Advertising<br/>

-<a href="ch013.xhtml">Remediating the Matchmaker: Arranging Marriage Online in the South Asian Diasora in America</a>
+Remediating the Matchmaker: Arranging Marriage Online in the South Asian Diasora in America<br/>

-<a href="ch014.xhtml">From Arranged to Online: A Study of Courtship Culture in India</a>
+From Arranged to Online: A Study of Courtship Culture in India<br/>

-<a href="ch015.xhtml">The Role of Places and Symbols: A Cultural Interpretation of the On-line Dating Experience in Israel</a>
+The Role of Places and Symbols: A Cultural Interpretation of the On-line Dating Experience in Israel<br/>

-<a href="ch016.xhtml">Stranger Stranger or Lonley Lonely?
-Young Chinese and Dating Apps Between the Locational, the Mobile and the Social</a>
+Stranger Stranger or Lonley Lonely?
+Young Chinese and Dating Apps Between the Locational, the Mobile and the Social<br/>

-<a href="ch017.xhtml">What are the *Shengv* Looking for in Online Heterosexual Dating and Courtship?
-A Content Analysis of Shanghainese Women's Personal Profiles on Jiayuan.com</a>
+What are the *Shengv* Looking for in Online Heterosexual Dating and Courtship?
+A Content Analysis of Shanghainese Women's Personal Profiles on Jiayuan.com<br/>

-<a href="ch018.xhtml">Keeping it Unreal - Online Dating with Chinese Characteristics</a>
+Keeping it Unreal - Online Dating with Chinese Characteristics<br/>

-<a href="ch019.xhtml">Talking to Strangers: Temporality, Identity and Politics in Live Webcam Sex Channels</a>
+Talking to Strangers: Temporality, Identity and Politics in Live Webcam Sex Channels<br/>

-<a href="ch020.xhtml">Performative Acts of Gender in Online Dating: An Auto-ethnography Comparing Sites</a>
+Performative Acts of Gender in Online Dating: An Auto-ethnography Comparing Sites<br/>

-<a href="ch021.xhtml">Media's Effect on Online Dating Practices: Turkish TV Marriage Programs and Online Dating as a Medium</a>
+Media's Effect on Online Dating Practices: Turkish TV Marriage Programs and Online Dating as a Medium<br/>
 <br/

 # Introduction